yl2811-cmd/Showheel/wwwroot/story-engl.md

 This means that Milo saw two people in Anna:
 Anna, the "safe context," is a woman who jokes around, deliberately lets Milo make mistakes and then watches how he handles them, and kicks the toolbox with her toe instead of handing it to him.
 Anna is a mentor Milo knows and enjoys following.
 Anna when Stakes increased: Suddenly changed.
-She became faster, talked less, wouldn't let Milo touch anything critical, and did everything herself.
+She became faster, talked less, wouldn't let Milo touch critical things, and did everything herself.

 We see this shift through Milo's perspective.
 Milo doesn't understand why Anna sometimes trusts him and sometimes suddenly retracts all autonomy.
 We didn't understand it at first either.
 After the Lia incident, we retroactively understand: Anna doesn't distrust Milo—she distrusts **her own judgment under pressure**.
 The three-second pause is a brake on herself, and "doing everything herself" is a second layer of insurance—if I don't let others do it, others won't get hurt because of my wrong judgment.